yogeshnile/Twitter-Sentiment-Analysis-on-Flask-App/README.md

 # Twitter-Sentiment-Analysis-on-Flask-App
 In this repo i created a twitter sentiment analysis on flask app (web base).

+You can also check a demo website [click here](http://hitalfashion.pythonanywhere.com/)

 # Dependentias
 ```python
 from flask import Flask,render_template, redirect, request